microsoftgraph/entra-powershell/module/docs/entra-powershell-beta/Microsoft.Graph.Entra.Beta/Get-EntraBetaObjectByObjectId.md

 This example demonstrates how to retrieve objects for a specified object type.

-- `ObjectIds` parameter specifies the One or more object IDs.
+- `-ObjectIds` parameter specifies the One or more object IDs.
-- `Types` parameter specifies the type of object ID.
+- `-Types` parameter specifies the type of object ID.

 ## Parameters

 ### -ObjectIds

 One or more object IDs's, separated by commas, for which the objects are retrieved.
+The IDs are GUIDs, represented as strings.
+You can specify up to 1000 IDs.

 ```yaml
 Type: System.Collections.Generic.List`1[System.String]